Property delegation

 , it is a getter; for var

 , it is a getter and a setter.
-Those functions can be delegated into methods of another object.
-The getter will be delegated to the getValue
+These functions can be delegated to another object’s methods:the getter will be delegated to the getValue

 function.
-An object with those methods needs to be created and placed on the right side of the by
+An object with these methods needs to be created and placed on the right side of the by

 keyword.
 To make our properties behave the same way as in the example above, we can create the following delegate: